 |Clackamas County||$881||$1,428 for full coverage|

 Driving is a huge responsibility and one that shouldn’t be taken lightly.
 As careful as we all try to be, sometimes accidents just happen, so it’s important to be prepared.
-The best form of preparation is to have a good car insurance policy.
+The best form of preparation is to have a good car insurance policy in Portland, OR.
 Knowing what’s out there and knowing how to get a good deal on insurance is a surefire way to be able to afford the best possible policy for you and your family.